Intevation/intelmq-mailgen/README.md

 Feed-specific template file names follow the pattern `template-FEEDNAME.txt` where `FEEDNAME` is replaced by the events' `feed.name` attributes.

+Mailgen is capable of aggregating data from different feeds into one email which.
+Currently this is done for Shadowservers "Sinkhole-HTTP-Drone", "Botnet-Drone-Hadoop" and ""Microsoft-Sinkhole" feeds.
+Use a template named "template-generic_malware.txt" in oder to address these feeds.

 Developer Information
 =====================